lagoshny/ngx-hateoas-client/migration-guide.md

 The next changes were in the lib configuration:

 The old configuration `ExternalConfigService` class was delete.
-Added new `HateoasConfigurationService` class has the method `configure` to pass app configuration.
+Added new `NgxHateoasClientConfigurationService` class has the method `configure` to pass app configuration.
-How configure library with `HateoasConfigurationService` see [here](https://github.com/lagoshny/ngx-hateoas-client#Configuration).
+How configure library with `NgxHateoasClientConfigurationService` see [here](https://github.com/lagoshny/ngx-hateoas-client#Configuration).

 ## RestService
 Class `RestService` renamed to `HateoasResourceOperation`.